Josh Tols: Kansas City T-Bones

+Niigata Albirex

+On 1 April 2017, Tols signed with the Niigata Albirex of the Baseball Challenge League.

 Philadelphia Phillies

 Tols signed a minor league contract with the Philadelphia Phillies on 9 February 2018.
-He was assigned to the Class A-Advanced Clearwater Threshers of the Florida State League to begin the season.
+He was assigned to the High-A Clearwater Threshers of the Florida State League to begin the season.
 Through 4 appearances, including 1 start, he had struck out 13 batters while allowing only 2 hits and posting an ERA of 0.93.
 He was then promoted to the Double-A Reading Fightin Phils of the Eastern League.
 He still primarily served as a relief pitcher and accumulated 42 strikeouts and a 3.27 ERA by the season's end.
 Cumulatively, his first season record stood at 2–1 with a 2.74 ERA over 422/3 innings with 55 strikeouts.

 For the 2019 campaign, Tols was promoted to the Triple-A Lehigh Valley IronPigs of the International League.
 Coming on exclusively in relief, he retired 39 batters on strikes and had a 1–1 record with a 3.84 ERA in 792/3 innings pitched.

 Tols did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 On 29 April 2021, Tols was released by the Phillies organization.